MiscellaneousDo Deer Eat Zinnia Flowers? The Truth for Gardeners

 Physical Barriers

 Fencing reliably keeps deer at bay but only when properly constructed and maintained.
 An 8-foot or taller fence creates an effective barrier against deer, especially when combined with planting deer-resistant plants along the garden’s periphery.
 Lower, mesh-wire fences require additional deterrent measures.
-Deer still attempt access by reaching through or leaping over.
+Deer still attempts access by reaching through or leaping over.

-Invisible tactics also hinders deer.
+Invisible tactics also hinder deer.
 Lines strung at 8 to 10 inches above ground level create uncomfortable obstacles as deer forage.
 Plants can also naturally limit access with prickly barriers like blackberry brambles or rose bushes.

 Repellents